julian-rose/FreeRTOS-for-Agon/README.md

 (see below), FreeRTOS / MOS provides a "soft" real-time solution (rather than a "hard" one.)
-A "soft" solution is one in which the response time is not guaranteed, and may lag real time by a period (for now we might assume in the order of a milli-second, though some tests are needed to provide actual measurement data).
+A "soft" solution is one in which the response time is not guaranteed, and may lag real time by a period (for now we might assume in the order of a milli-second, though tests are needed to provide actual measurement data).

 <h2>Build</h2>